Hobby vs. Industrial 3D Printing

 As for now, printing becomes an exciting scientific hobby for people of all ages and interests.
 Makers are creating models and print it with various filaments of all colors, students have 3D modeling and 3D printing classes, you also probably have a local on-demand manufacturer nearby or your own printer.
 And what if you don’t?

 You can buy your first 3D printer under $500!
 It’s very important to clearly understand your purpose before buying the printer.
 The quality of your objects actually depends on what technology you choose.
-We explain how to choose between Cartesian and Delta printers here.
+We have explained how to choose between Cartesian and Delta printers.
+These are two of the most common 3D printers that you can buy.

 The possibility of designing and then simply printing basically anything is truly astonishing.
 But there are cons everywhere.
 And even if you are a professional 3D designer, it still will be difficult to print very detailed (especially small!) objects on a cheap 3D printer.